 The Autism Programs and Services Department works closely with students and their families to ensure a smooth transition to school.

-Learn more about some of the programs and resource available to facilitate the transition of children with autism to school, and onwards to post-secondary pathways.
+Learn more about some of the programs and resources available to facilitate the transition of children with autism to school, and onwards to post-secondary pathways.

 Connections for Students is an Ontario government initiative to facilitate the transition of children with Autism Spectrum Disorders from Autism Intervention Programs (AIPs) to school.
 This initiative partners school boards and AIP providers.